 On rare occasions, allergy tests produce an immediate, severe allergic reaction that requires medical attention.
-That’s why allergy tests should be conducted in an office that has adequate medications and equipment, including epinephrine to treat anaphylaxis, which is a potentially life-threatening acute allergic reaction.
+That’s why allergy tests should be conducted in a doctor’s office that has adequate medications and equipment, including epinephrine to treat anaphylaxis, which is a potentially life threatening acute allergic reaction.